 What are Government Bonds?

-In Australia bonds can be purchased from either Federal or State governments.
+In Australia, bonds can be purchased from either Federal or State governments.
 The Federal Government issues bonds called Commonwealth Government Securities and are listed on the ASX as ‘Exchange-traded Treasury Bonds’ and ‘Exchange-traded Treasury Indexed Bonds’.

 Exchange-traded Treasury Indexed Bonds differ to typical Government bonds, as they have a face value that is adjusted for movements in the Consumer Price Index (CPI).
+This ‘adjusted face value’ is known as the Nominal Value of the bond.
+This results in two effects:

 - Regular income – You’ll get quarterly or half-yearly interest payments